openshift/deadmanssnitch-operator/README.md

 ## Alerts

-Creates an alert when metricDeadMansSnitchHeartbeat is 0 for 15 minutes.
+- DeadMansSnitchAPIUnavailable - Unable to communicate with Dead Man's Snitch API for 15 minutes.